Reorganizing the Overwolf Support Portal around user intent rather than the system taxonomy

 After submission, users had no clear sense of what would happen next.
 The flow provided no expected response time, no clear way to check status, and no next step to rely on.

-The Open Ticket page felt like a raw admin form, not a conversation
+The Open Ticket Page felt like a raw admin form, not a conversation

 The ticket detail page presented information without prioritizing user actions.
 Reading, replying, updating metadata, and uploading files all seemed equally important.